Quantum Art: Shaping the Future of Ion Trap Quantum Computers

 The basic building block is a qubit, which can be realized in many different ways, for example, using trapped ions.
 These individual charged atoms need to be well-isolated from the environment to maintain their quantum properties and harness them for quantum computing.
 Note that this sensitivity to external conditions explains why these systems can also be used as sensors and quantum computing is deeply tied to quantum sensing.

-So, the ions are trapped by an electromagnetic field, and are ionized, cooled, and manipulated by lasers.
-This includes lasers to flip their state and perform quantum computing operations that implement a quantum algorithm.
+So, the ions are trapped by an electromagnetic field and ionized, cooled, and manipulated by lasers.
+This includes lasers flipping their state and performing quantum computing operations that implement a quantum algorithm.
 Each hardware platform has its own advantages and disadvantages, but two things differentiate ion trap qubits.
 First, their performance.
 Whether you look at single qubits or the entire system level, ion trap qubits excel in terms of their fidelity, quantum volume, and other metrics.

 Second, their connectivity.
 Most qubit platforms are limited to nearest-neighbor qubits, so qubits 4 and 5 can talk to each other, but qubits 4 and 40 are not connected unless you swap the interaction between all the nearest-neighbor qubits in between—and each interaction introduces an error into the quantum computation.